Pilot of downed F-35 stealth fighter jet parachuted into residential backyard, official says

 Federal, state and local officials worked Sunday to locate the jet, and the military appealed to the public for help in finding the aircraft, which is built to evade detection.

-The Marine Corps said the pilot of a second F-35 returned safely Sunday to the base where both aircraft had departed earlier that day for the routine training flight.
+The Marine Corps said the pilot of a second F-35 returned safely Sunday to the base where both aircrafts had departed earlier that day for the routine training flight.

 In a military aviation incident where there are two or more aircraft, it’s standard practice for remaining aircraft to stay on location, said Mark Cancian, a retired Marine Corps Reserves colonel and senior adviser at the Center for Strategic and International Studies.
 “If one goes down the other will circle” to make sure the pilot is ok and relay the crash location information, Cancian said.